 Work component hours

-Information on WIL hours and student visa work limitations during your course is ‘In and Out of session’.
+Information on work integrated learning (WIL) hours and student visa work limitations during your course.

 Work conditions for student visa holders

-According to Student Visa conditions after the commencement of a course, international students are permitted to work a maximum of 40 hours per fortnight when their course is in session and unlimited hours when their course is out of session.
+Under your student visa conditions, once you have commenced studying you are permitted to work a maximum of 48 hours per fortnight while your course is in session and unlimited hours when your course is out of session.

-If an elective is a requirement of the course but not a compulsory requirement to complete the course, it cannot be registered on CRICOS.
-The work component hours (WIL hours) itself were not specified when the course was registered with CRICOS, students can still complete these electives but it would be counted towards the 40 hours per fortnight work limitation.
-This may be the case even if the student is not being paid for undertaking the work.
-However, volunteer work, that is work that would not normally attract remuneration, may be exempt.
-The student must seek advice from the Department of Home Affairs on their type of volunteer work.
+If an elective unit is not a compulsory requirement to complete the course, it cannot be registered on CRICOS.
+The work component (WIL) hours were not specified when the course was registered with CRICOS.
+You can still complete these electives but they would be counted towards the 48 hours per fortnight work limitation.
+This may be the case even if you are not being paid for undertaking the work.
+However, volunteer work that would not normally attract remuneration may be exempt.
+You would need to seek advice from the Department of Home Affairs on your specific type of volunteer work.

-If the student is a postgraduate research student and has commenced their masters by research or doctoral degree in Australia, there is no limit on the number of hours they may work.
+If you are a postgraduate research student and have commenced your masters by research or doctoral degree in Australia, there is no limit on the number of hours you can work.

-Therefore to check if a student can do WIL hours beyond 40 hours per fortnight limitation, you are required to check if the WIL unit is a compulsory/core requirement to complete their course and the WIL hours are registered on CRICOS.
+Therefore to check if you can do WIL hours beyond 48 hours per fortnight limitation, you are required to check if the WIL unit is a requirement to complete your course and the WIL hours are registered on CRICOS.